rohitsangwan01/uni_control_hub/README.md

 ## Troubleshooting

-- If not working/crashing on Mac, try to install libusb `brew install libusb`
-- If Mac asks for Accessibility permission on fresh install even if its already given, try to remove the app from Accessibility and run again
 - To use UHID mode for Android, make sure `ADB` is installed ( not required for AOA mode )
 - For Desktop and IOS connection, make sure Bluetooth is on
 - After connecting Android device, click refresh button
-- On Windows, if android device not getting detected, checkout libusb Windows [wiki](https://github.com/libusb/libusb/wiki/Windows#driver-installation) page for more info about drivers
-- On Windows, if you get `MSVCP120.dll` or `VCRUNTIME140.dll` not found error, try installing `Microsoft Visual C++ 2015-2022` for your [x86](https://aka.ms/vs/17/release/vc_redist.x86.exe)  or [x64](https://aka.ms/vs/17/release/vc_redist.x64.exe) OS

 ## Developer's Guide